fizalihsan/fizalihsan.github.io/source/softskills/interview.md

 * General programs - (Ref GIB01)
 	* Base M to N conversion
 	* Replace blanks in a string - Ref GIB01 Pg45,
+  * Write a generic program to take an nxn array and print

 # General Tech Questions